 One of today's major challenges is to find sustainable solutions for the increasing human impact on Earth's natural environment.
-This is especially true for coastal and riverine lowlands that are hotspots of human activity and biodiversity, and that are threatened by global changes such as sea level rise.
+This is especially the case for coastal and riverine lowlands that are hotspots of human activity and biodiversity, and that are threatened by global changes such as sea level rise and increasing climate extremes.
 As an Earth scientist, living just a few meters above sea level, I aim to contribute to science-based solutions to mitigate and adapt to the impacts of global change on coasts, river deltas and estuaries.
 I study how these dynamic landscapes form and evolve through interactions between changing sea level, storms, tides and waves, erosion and sedimentation, vegetation dynamics & human activities.

 A selection of publications

 Schuerch, M., Spencer, T., Temmerman, S., Kirwan, M. L., Wolff, C., Lincke, D., McOwen, C. J., Pickering, M. D., Reef, R., Vafeidis, A. T., Hinkel, J., Nicholls, R. J., and Brown, S., 2018, Future response of global coastal wetlands to sea-level rise: Nature, v.
 56, p.
 231-234.

 Temmerman, S., Meire, P., Bouma, T. J., Herman, P. M. J., Ysebaert, T., and De Vriend, H. J., 2013, Ecosystem-based coastal defence in the face of global change: Nature, v.
 504, p.
 79-83.